GUIDE 2024

 Finding a genuine grant is challenging in its own right.
 Once you find a couple of grants, you need to write a grant proposal to get the funding.
 You’ll likely get only one shot at a grant application.
 If you fail, it’s back to grant scavenging.

-If you’re interested in learning how to write a grant via video, then watch below.
+If you’re interested in learning how to write a grant via video, then watch the video below.
 Otherwise, skip ahead.

 In hopes of winning grant funding, you’ll need to write more than just the main grant proposal.
 You’ll also need a compelling cover letter, budget summary, and likely a statement of need.
 That’s why larger nonprofit organizations hire agencies and grant writers to write their grant proposals.